Slotzilla Zipline Ticket Prices & Hours 2023

 If you are interested in a picture, you may purchase a photo of your ride taken by the Slotzilla-hired professional photographer.
 Most recent packages advertised on their website included a digital photo for $10, or their GoPro video for $15.

 As for children?
 There are no age limits, however there are weight limits.
 You must be between 50 and 300 pounds to ride the zipline, and between 80 and 300 pounds to ride the zoomline.
-Children under 13 years of age, must show up with a rider who is 13 years or older.
+Children under 16 years of age must show up with a rider who is 16 years or older.
 You cannot ride if you are six foot eight inches or taller.